Corporate Governance

 • With respect to performance indicators, in light of the importance of enhancing business profitability and asset efficiency while generating cash, the Company adopts operating profit margin on operating assets and cash flow as the relevant indicators.

-• The performance indicators adopted under this system comprise five indicators: (1) ROE and (2) EBITDA as financial indicators; (3) relative TSR (relative to TOPIX) as a share price indicator; and (4) GHG emissions per unit of sales and (5) employee engagement as non‑financial indicators.
+• The performance indicators shall be (i) ROE and (ii) EBITDA as financial indicators, (iii) Relative TSR (vs TOPIX) as stock price indicator, (iv) GHG emissions per unit of sales and (v) Employee engagement as non-financial indicators.

 (Performance Indicators)